-52. The Southwark Residential Care Charter relates to the standards that the council has set out in relation to the working terms and conditions for all residential care providers in the borough.
-A copy of the Southwark Residential Care Charter can be found at:
+53. The Southwark Residential Care Charter relates to the standards that the council has set out in relation to the working terms and conditions for all residential care providers in the borough.
+View a copy of the Southwark Residential Care Charter.